 Note

 }

-The grain reference is not invalidated in this situation; the call could be retried on the same reference later when a connection might have been re-established.
+The grain reference isn't invalidated in this situation; you could retry the call on the same reference later when a connection might have been re-established.

 Dependency injection

-The recommended way to create an external client in a program that uses the .NET Generic Host is to inject an IClusterClient singleton instance via dependency injection, which can then be accepted as a constructor parameter in hosted services, ASP.NET controllers, and so on.
+The recommended way to create an external client in a program using the .NET Generic Host is to inject an IClusterClient singleton instance via dependency injection.
+This instance can then be accepted as a constructor parameter in hosted services, ASP.NET controllers, etc.

+Note